So you want to write about board games?

 Meeple Mountain has an international writing team including three published authors and experience in video, music, data science, and software engineering.
 This incredibly diverse skill set means that we can produce interesting and compelling content across a wide spectrum of the tabletop gaming industry.

 Meeple Mountain prides itself on unique content not found anywhere else in board game media.
-Interviews with well known designers like Alexander Pfister and Phil Walker-Harding, editorial content which ponders if legacy games are the future board gaming, narrative articles like our story review of Daxu or Holmes: Sherlock & Mycroft, and scientific articles using Kickstarter data to make predictive analysis about future campaigns.
+Interviews with well known designers like Alexander Pfister, Vital Lacerda, and Phil Walker-Harding, editorial content which asks if legacy games are the future board gaming, narrative articles like our story review of Daxu or Holmes: Sherlock & Mycroft, and scientific articles using Kickstarter data to make predictive analysis about future campaigns.
 We’re also fans of humorous pieces such as asking If Board Games Were Rock Bands, or proposing the perfect pairings of Board Games and the Movies they were meant for.

 Meet the Meeple Mountain writing team!